-The following management's discussion and analysis (the "MD&A") was prepared as at 26 November 2014 and is management's assessment of Falcon Oil & Gas Ltd.'s ("Falcon") financial and operating results and provides a summary of the financial information of the Company (as hereinafter defined) for the three and nine months ended 30 September 2014.
-This MD&A should be read in conjunction with the unaudited Interim Financial statements for the three and nine months ended 30 September 2014 and 2013 and the audited consolidated financial statements and MD&A for the year ended 31 December 2013.
+The following management's discussion and analysis (the "MD&A") was prepared as at 28 April 2015 and is management's assessment of Falcon Oil & Gas Ltd.'s ("Falcon") financial and operating results and provides a summary of the financial information of the Company (as hereinafter defined) for the three months and year ended 31 December 2014.
+This MD&A should be read in conjunction with the audited consolidated financial statements for the year ended 31 December 2014 and 2013.